Ruhani05/AngrierBirdsGame/README.md

 ## General Instructions to Play the Game:
     On the Start Game Click on Play Button, or Exit Button, according to your own Choice.

     After CLicking Start, you would be redirected to a level selection page.

-Selct level1 or level2 or level3. inside each level pause menu has options to resume,restart,exit,save,settings. settings can load game.
+    Selct level1 or level2 or level3.

+    Inside each level pause menu has options to resume,restart,exit,save,settings.
+    Settings can load game.

     Each level can has its own saved game, therefore we can store a game at any level and will be restored at that level.

 ## Platforms